Noxilex/DynamicWriter/README.md

 # DynamicWriter
 Dialog writer.
 (Pokemon style) Component to be used for a text RPG.
+Test a preview of the project on github pages: https://noxilex.github.io/DynamicWriter/

 ## Install
 Clone this repository or download a .zip of this project.